 - Submit scores from the ACT

-- Click here to obtain the Radiography program application packet and submit completed packet between April 1 thru March 1 to Joy Menser, Program Director.
+- Click here to obtain the Radiography program application packet and submit completed packet between April 1 thru May 1 to Michelle Tudor, Acting Program Director.
 NO LATE Applications will be accepted.

 The Radiography Admissions Committee for the Radiography program reviews all completed applications.
 All general education courses for an Associate in Applied Science in Radiography will be evaluated and applicants will be ranked according to the final grade for each course, overall GPA and GPA for general education classes required for the AAS degree.

 3. The Radiography Admissions Committee reviews all applicants and makes final decisions.